Find the soul of England by living in the heart of London.

 - Comprehensive health insurance while abroad

-- All course related field trips except theatre performances and Shakespeare overnight field trip to Stratford
+- All course-related field trips except theatre performances and overnight Shakespeare field trip to Stratford-upon-Avon

-- Weekend excursion within Britain (transportation, accommodations, some meals, guided tours)
+- Weekend excursion to mainland Europe (transportation, accommodations, some meals, guided tours)**

 - Internet access in the program's Reading Room at Connaught Hall